 Frequently Asked Questions

 Proof-of-stake is a class of algorithm that can provide security to blockchains by ensuring that assets of value are lost by attackers who act dishonestly.
-Proof-of-stake systems require a set of validators to make some asset available that can be destroyed if the validator engages in some provably dishonest behaviour.
+Proof-of-stake systems require a set of validators to make some asset available that can be destroyed if the validator engages in some provably dishonest behavior.
 Ethereum uses a proof-of-stake mechanism to secure the blockchain.

 Both proof-of-work and proof-of-stake are mechanisms that economically disincentivize malicious actors from spamming or defrauding the network.
 In both cases, nodes that actively participate in consensus put some asset "into the network" that they will lose if they misbehave.